 The salads are made from the freshest most delicious vegetables you’ve ever tried and the mussels and fish are caught literally moments before they were prepared.

-During the summer season, you can also enjoy escargots from the eco farm in Balgarevo.
+During the summer season, you can also enjoy escargots from the eco-farm in Balgarevo.

-Visit The Jaw-dropping Rugged Black Sea Coast
+Visit the Jaw-dropping Rugged Black Sea Coast

 In the north-eastern part of Bulgaria, you’ll find wild, jaw-dropping, and rugged coastline.

 Man has left a mark here, too, finishing nature’s job and forming hidden rock-hewn dwellings.
-The bravest travellers spend the night in one of the over a hundred caves, waiting for the sunrise, listening to the waves crashing below, watching the birds, and stargazing.
+The bravest travelers spend the night in one of the over a hundred caves, waiting for the sunrise, listening to the waves crashing below, watching the birds, and stargazing.

-Get Rid Of Your Tan Lines On Pristine Secluded Beaches
+Get Rid of Your Tan Lines on Pristine Secluded Beaches

 Despite the fact that in high season the most famous Bulgarian Black Sea beaches are overcrowded, there are still pristine secluded gems waiting for you to discover.